-Sponsorship request letters are generally sent to businesses and foundations before an organization’s major event.
+Sponsorship request letters are generally sent to local businesses and foundations before an organization’s major event.
 These appeals will promote the event and explain the organization’s needs.
 An event is an excellent opportunity to introduce your organization to new businesses.

 In your sponsorship request letters, be sure to include free tickets in exchange for their gift.
 This will give you the opportunity to connect with them in person.
 Create customized sponsorships for each business if possible.
 Give them the chance to promote their organization and share their gifts with their customer base online.

 Online donation appeals can be sent through email or any social media application.
-These appeals will be different from other request letters for obvious reasons.
+These appeals will be different from other donation letters for obvious reasons.
 People spend 5.59 seconds reading online content, so your online appeals will have to be short and to the point.
 The demographic of online donors is also different from those who regularly respond to formal request letters.

 Online donors are younger and are used to researching the organizations they support.
 If you are sending out online donation requests, you will want to include links and ways to find more information about your organization’s programs and financial data.

 Online donors are also willing to give in different ways.
 Donors who have shown support in the past can be solicited to give weekly, monthly, quarterly, or annually.
 Online donation platforms, like Donorbox, offer donors the opportunity to manage recurring donations to nonprofits.
 Donors can set up a recurring gift in less than two minutes and control their donation amounts and intervals.
 You should check out Muso‘s donation page for inspiration.
 They have added 4 different recurring giving intervals to give donors more choices while also ensuring a reliable source of funds for the nonprofit.

-In-kind donations can be as helpful to a nonprofit as a financial one if the items are in need.
+In-kind donations can be as helpful to a nonprofit organization as a financial one if the items are in need.
 Pet adoption centers or daycares are examples of nonprofits that can use in-kind donations.
 The problem is when the in-kind donations given are not what is needed.
 This is where a donation request letter comes in handy.
 You have got to be specific about what in-kind gifts you’re in need of.